Topics Map > University of Chicago > IT Services > Email & Collaboration Tools > Email & Calendaring

 - An xMail account

 During the process of applying for a cnet ID the email address is requested too and they are created simultaneously.
-See the Email Options article for a more detailed explanation for University of Chicago users.
+See the Document 24239 is unavailable at this time. article for a more detailed explanation for University of Chicago users.

 As of 5/15/2012, all new users email accounts are hosted on the xmail system.